-This article aims to provide a guide to testing your web sites or web applications using both NVDA and Firefox, hoping to provide you with some of the tools available to visually impaired users who will benefit from your sites being accessible.
+This article aims to provide a guide to testing your web sites or web applications using both NVDA and Firefox.
+These are some of the tools available to visually impaired users who will benefit from your sites being accessible.
 While there are many tools available to check whether your pages are semantically correct, it is always helpful to also use a real screen reader to hear what your pages would sound like to a blind visitor.

 NVDA (Non-visual Desktop Access) is a free and open-source screen reader for the Microsoft Windows operating system.
 Unlike its commercial counterparts, which have to be purchased to be legally used for testing web sites, NVDA does not cost you any money.
 Moreover, it is light-weight yet powerful, and can be installed on both physical as well as virtual desktops.
 Your system won’t be impaired by it, no video drivers will be installed.
 If you like, you can even put the portable version onto a USB thumb drive and run NVDA from there, requiring no installation at all.